xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ---
-published: false
+published: true
 date: '2023-08-21 12:47 +0530'
-title: MPLS QoS on Cisco 8200/8800 routing Platforms
+title: MPLS QoS on Cisco 8200/8800 routing platforms
 author: Ram Mohan A. M.
 excerpt: >-
   This writeup explains the MPLS-QOS applications on Cisco 8200/8800 routing